mailboxer/mailboxer/README.md

 ### How can I read the messages of a conversation?

-As a messageable, what you receive receipts wich are linked with the message itself.
-You should retrieve your receipts for the conversation a get the message associated to them.
+As a messageable, what you receive are receipts, which are associated with the message itself.
+You should retrieve your receipts for the conversation a get the message associated with them.

 This is done this way because receipts save the information about the relation between messageable and the messages: is it read?, is it trashed?, etc.